gerow/garchive/README.md

 garchive
 ========
-A tool for archiving IRC channels.
+A tool for archiving IRC channel discussions.

 Installation
 ============